Title Image

 “Events are in my blood – I truly grew up in the event industry.
 Attending events from a young age and learning from the very best in the business, my mother, has allowed me to forge my own path and take Paulette Wolf Events to the next level.”

-Through her tenure with PWE, Jodi’s specialty is ground breakings, grand openings and product launches, as well as big name entertainment production.
-She has served as Executive Producer for grand opening campaigns for the Northwestern Memorial Hospital Galter/Feinberg Pavilions, The Prentice Women’s Hospital, The Museum of Contemporary Art, The Art Institute of Chicago, The McDonald’s Air & Sea Show, The 1060 Project for the Chicago Cubs and most recently, has overseen multiple product launch campaigns for numerous Tech firms.
-Additionally, as an experienced entertainment producer, she managed the 1996 Summer Olympics project in Atlanta, which saw the company produce over 250 live performances over 33 days in six different venues simultaneously.
-She was also a key contributor in PWE being the first outside producer of The Oprah Show for it’s World’s Largest Baby Shower episode, filmed on location at Fort Campbell for over 600 expectant military wives.
-More recently, she has presided over performances by Imagine Dragons, Maroon 5, Stevie Wonder and Sting, as well as keynote presentations by Presidents Barack Obama and Bill Clinton.
+Throughout her tenure with PWE, Jodi has cultivated a specialization in groundbreaking ceremonies, grand openings, and product launches, in addition to large-scale entertainment production.
+Her experience includes serving as Executive Producer for the grand opening campaigns of the Northwestern Memorial Hospital Galter/Feinberg Pavilions, The Prentice Women’s Hospital, The Museum of Contemporary Art, The Art Institute of Chicago, The McDonald’s Air & Sea Show, and The 1060 Project for the Chicago Cubs.
+More recently, she has overseen numerous product launch campaigns for various technology firms.
+Furthermore, as an experienced entertainment producer, she managed the 1996 Summer Olympics project in Atlanta, where the company produced over 250 live performances across six different venues simultaneously over a 33-day period.
+She also made a significant contribution to PWE becoming the first external producer for The Oprah Show’s “World’s Largest Baby Shower” episode, which was filmed on location at Fort Campbell for over 600 expectant military wives.
+Her more recent engagements include presiding over performances by esteemed artists such as Bruno Mars, Brandi Carlile, Imagine Dragons, Maroon 5, Stevie Wonder, and Sting, as well as keynote presentations by former Presidents Barack Obama and Bill Clinton.

 What event are you most proud of & why ?